preesm/preesm/releng/README.md

 The complete site project is responsible for:
 *   The aggregation of the Javadoc of all the plugins thanks to the `<includeDependencySources>` configuration of the [maven-javadoc-plugin](https://maven.apache.org/plugins/maven-javadoc-plugin/).
-*   The generation of the Update site for all Preesm features (Preesm, Source, Dev) with the dfault Tycho plugin with the type [eclipse-repository](https://wiki.eclipse.org/Tycho/eclipse-repository).
+*   The generation of the Update site for all Preesm features (Preesm, Source, Dev) with the default Tycho plugin with the type [eclipse-repository](https://wiki.eclipse.org/Tycho/eclipse-repository).
 *   Preparing and uploading the generated content using
-    *   [Maven Ant targets](http://maven.apache.org/plugins/maven-antrun-plugin/): copy generated sites (p2 repo & javadoc api) and create symlink;
+    *   [Maven Ant targets](http://maven.apache.org/plugins/maven-antrun-plugin/): copy generated sites (P2 repo & Javadoc API) and create symlink;
     *   [download-maven-plugin](https://github.com/maven-download-plugin/maven-download-plugin): fetch online P2 repository metadata
     *   [tycho-p2-extras-plugin:mirror](https://eclipse.org/tycho/sitedocs-extras/tycho-p2-extras-plugin/mirror-mojo.html): merge online P2 metadata with generated P2 repo
     *   [sftp-maven-plugin](https://github.com/preesm/sftp-maven-plugin): upload content